Search continues to find missing Brownsville transgender woman | MyRGV.com

-Four years after the disappearance of Ramiro “Kimberly” Avila from Brownsville’s downtown area the search for Avila continues.
+Four years after the disappearance of Kimberly Avila from Brownsville’s downtown area, the search for Avila continues.

 Avila, a transgender woman, disappeared from the downtown area around 2:30 a.m. on May, 13, 2017.
 Avila’s family and police have been searching for Avila since the disappearance but have been unable to locate Avila.